ezsystems/commerce-documentation/docs/guide/search/search_cookbook/using_solr_spellcheck.md

 </arr>
 ```

-Make sure you have also this element in the XML file:
+Make sure you have also the following element in the XML file:

 `<searchComponent name="spellcheck" class="solr.SpellCheckComponent">`

 Additional definitions for spellcheck can be configured here,
-but spellcheck should albo work with the default values.
+but spellcheck should also work with the default values.

 Go to your Solr installation directory and execute the following commands: